6 Essential Signs that Make a Secure Relationship

 Effective Communication:

-If You Want To Feel Secure In A Relationship Then You Must Be In A Secure Relationship!
+If You Want To Feel Secure In A Relationship Then Choose A Secure Relationship!

 No relationship is perfect, but if you have a relationship where the S.E.C.U.R.E. qualities are present MOST of the time- it's a safe bet you are in a pretty darn good relationship.

-If your desire is to have a happy, fulfilling romantic relationship that will enhance your life and ability to thrive-- be mindful S.E.C.U.R.E-- Strive for it, Expect it.
+If you desire to have a happy, fulfilling romantic relationship that will enhance your life and ability to thrive-- be mindful of S.E.C.U.R.E-Strive for it, Expect it.
+It's about:

 One last thing: